kfuku52/RADTE/README.md

 write.tree(t, 'species_tree.nwk')"
 ```
 #### `--gene_tree`
+Rooted newick tree.
 Leaves (genes) should be labeled as `GENUS_SPECIES_GENEID` (e.g., Homo_sapiens_ENSG00000102144).
 The tree is expected to be non-ultrametric and branch lengths should represent substitutions per site.
 Use the tree that **NOTUNG** produces because its internal nodes are correctly labeled in accordance with the **NOTUNG parsable file**, another input for this program.
 #### `--notung_parsable`
-This program uses an output file from **NOTUNG** (tested with version 2.9) to acquire the species–gene relationships in phylogeny reconciliation.
+An output file from **NOTUNG** (tested with version 2.9) can be used to acquire the species–gene relationships in phylogeny reconciliation.
 See **Examples** for details.
+#### `--generax_nhx`
+Instead of the **NOTUNG** output, the NHX tree from **GeneRax** can also be used as an input.
+If specified, `--gene_tree` and `--notung_parsable` will be ignored.
+See **Examples** for details.
 #### `--max_age`
-If duplication nodes are deeper than the root node of the species tree, this value will be used as an upper limit.
+If duplication nodes are deeper than the root node of the species tree, this value will be used as an upper limit of the root node.
 #### `--chronos_lambda`
+Passed to `chronos` for divergence time estimation.
 See `chronos` in the [**ape** documentation](https://www.rdocumentation.org/packages/ape/versions/5.2/topics/chronos).
 #### `--chronos_model`
+Passed to `chronos` for divergence time estimation.
 See `chronos` in the [**ape** documentation](https://www.rdocumentation.org/packages/ape/versions/5.2/topics/chronos).
 #### `--pad_short_edge`
 Prohibit dated branches shorter than this value.
-If detected, the branch length is readjusted by transferring a certain branch length from the parent branch.
+If detected, the branch length is readjusted by transferring a small portion of branch length from the parent branch.

-## Examples
+## Example 1: RADTE after NOTUNG
 ```
 # Run NOTUNG in the reconciliation mode
 # Don't forget to specify --parsable